 A domain, or a domain name, is the address (also called link, URL) that people use to visit your website.
 This address appears in the address bar of your web browser (for example, Chrome, Firefox, Internet Explorer, or Safari) and it looks like https://example.com

-See below a short list of common terms about domains and their and definitions.
+Here is a list of common terms about domains and their definitions:

 A domain name is the web address that people use to visit websites.
 The domain name appears in the address bar of a web browser and every domain is linked to a specific IP address.